About Traveling to Mexico for Dental Care and, what we’re doing to protect you

 Can you still travel to Mexico for dental care?
 The answer is yes, but at this time we recommend visiting our dentists in Mexico for essential dental treatment only.
 If you need dental care despite the challenges of travel, and we want to detail for you the steps we are taking to help protect your health while making sure you get the treatment you need.
-Below we will share with you the extensive health and safety protocols our Mexico dentists are following to assure your safety.

 The U.S./Mexico border is open to medical related travel.
 Dental treatment is considered medical, so our patients continue to travel to Mexico for dental care.
 To keep informed on the status of the border, click this link to read about travel restrictions.